lookit/ember-lookit-frameplayer/app/components/exp-lookit-preferential-looking/doc.rst

-exp-lookit-composite-video-trial
+exp-lookit-preferential-looking
 ==============================================

 This frame is deprecated and will not be included in release 2.x.
-Please see `the old docs <https://lookit.github.io/lookit-frameplayer-docs/classes/Exp-lookit-composite-video-trial.html>`__.
+Please see `the old docs <https://lookit.github.io/lookit-frameplayer-docs/classes/Exp-lookit-preferential-looking.html>`__.

 Consider instead
 ------------------